rust-lang/rfcs/text/0000-target-tier-policy.md

 - Any new tier 3 target must have a designated developer or developers (the "target maintainers") on record to be CCed when issues arise regarding the target.
 (The mechanism to track and CC such developers may evolve over time.)
-- Tier 3 targets must use naming consistent with any existing targets; for instance, a target for the same CPU or OS as an existing Rust target should use the same name for that CPU or OS.
+- Targets must use naming consistent with any existing targets; for instance, a target for the same CPU or OS as an existing Rust target should use the same name for that CPU or OS.
 Targets should normally use the same names and naming conventions as used elsewhere in the broader ecosystem beyond Rust (such as in other toolchains), unless they have a very good reason to diverge.
+Changing the name of a target can be highly disruptive, especially once the target reaches a higher tier.
 - Tier 3 targets may have unusual requirements to build or use, but must not create legal issues or impose onerous legal terms for the Rust project or for Rust developers or users.